This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 *v[0] = 4; // set

-.
-However, neither of these methods works for Python because Python doesn’t have the concept of dereferencing, nor does it distinguish between lvalues and rvalues.
-So, what’s the solution?
-The answer is to distinguish between getter
+In comparison, isn’t using references much more elegant?
+This problem also exists in other programming languages, but not all languages adopt this solution.
+For example, Rust chooses automatic dereferencing, where the compiler automatically adds * to dereference at appropriate times, thus eliminating the need to explicitly write *.
+However, neither of these methods works for Python, because Python fundamentally has no concept of dereferencing, nor does it distinguish between lvalues and rvalues.
+So what’s the solution?
+The answer is to distinguish between getter and setter.

 class List: